-Cover 0 is a great way to pressure the offense; however, it is a high risk, high reward coverage.
+Cover 0 is a great way to pressure the offense; however, it is a high-risk, high-reward coverage.
 If one of the defensive players loses in man-to-man coverage, it will often result in a big play or a touchdown.

 Cover 1 is similar to cover 0.
-Instead of blitzing 6 players, the defense will run a dog (5 man pressure), play man coverage, and have one extra defender to play the middle of the field (MOF).
+Instead of blitzing six players, the defense will run a dog (5 man pressure), play man coverage, and have one extra defender to play the middle of the field (MOF).

 Techniques Played Out Of Cover 1: Press Man, Off-Man, 1-Rat, Double Team, QB Spy.

 1- Rat – This technique is common for teams that play Cover 1.
-It involves the safety who plays the deep middle to bait a crossing or out breaking route and steal an interception.
+It involves the safety who plays the deep middle of baiting a crossing or out breaking route and steal an interception.
 It works because the QB will see a single high safety and anticipate that he’ll be playing deep.
 On the snap of the football, he’ll move to his position to steal an interception.